allie-rae/webdb-ii-guided/notes.md

 - can modify db objects
 - live together with your application code.
 Pushed to source control (Git)
 - written in JS

+## Songs table schema
+- id: primary key, integer, auto-increment
+- name: string, not unique, max size of 255, indexed (an index is a way of making searched on this column faster)
+- duration: integer (stored in seconds)
+- artist: string, indexed
+- favorite: boolean, default value: false